Table of contents

 Step 3.
 Now that your partnership is set up, customize your messages

 Twilio, by default, handles standard English and French language reply messages such as HELP/AIDE, INFO, STOP/ARRET, STOPALL, UNSUBSCRIBE, CANCEL, END, or QUIT in accordance with industry standards.
 If the activist's response matches one of these keywords, they will receive your default help or unsubscribe message.
 You can set custom Help Responses and Unsubscribe Responses in the box.
 It's a good practice to include multiple ways of getting in touch with you like email, phone, and text in the HELP message.
-All other responses will be filtered according to the process laid out in this document.
 If your group is using a shared short code in a network, only the top-level parent group will have these settings.

 Note that this won't work for the first two business days after it has been set.
 We have to do some things on our end first!